We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 If you are having problems with the transmission in your Verona, such as clunky shifting or hesitation, check the fluid level first - it is amazing how many drivers pay thousands of dollars for transmission work when a half quart of transmission fluid would have fixed the problem.

-Don't be the guy with your third brake light burnt out2004 Suzuki Verona LX 2.5L 6 Cyl.
+Don't be caught in the fog with burnt out fog light bulbs2004 Suzuki Verona LX 2.5L 6 Cyl.